Life

 Go is not only one of the oldest board games but also one of the most complex games in the world.
 The game was invented in China over 2,500 years ago in the Zhou dynasty.
 But what makes this game one of the hardest games ever?
 Mind-blowing complexity.

 Go is a two-player abstract strategy board game in which each player tries to occupy more territory than their opponent.
-This might sound simple enough, but the trick is that there is an almost infinite number of possible moves.
-There are more possible Go games than subatomic particles in the known universe.
+This might sound simple enough, but the trick is that there is an almost infinite number of possible moves, making it one of the hardest games to master.
+The known universe has more possible combinations of Go games than subatomic particles.
 Unlike other games, all moves are possible at all times during a round, making the game even more unpredictable and dizzyingly complex.
 It’s no wonder a Go game can last days.

 Chess